 It comes boxed with a suitably Hawaiian look to the packaging and arrived with me with one of the worst setups I have ever seen on an instrument.
 More on that later, but trust me, if you are a beginner, you will not be able to realistically play this from the get go if it arrives like this one did.

-The laminate is extremely thick and it feels overly heavy for what it is.
-As I say, generally speaking the body finish is ok, but there are a few scuffs and scratches in the finish here and there which isn't right for a brand new instrument.
-The issue appears to be a mix of that soft plywood construction coupled with a thin finish with no resilience.
+The laminate is extremely, in fact MASSIVELY thick and it feels overly heavy for what it is.
+As I say, generally speaking the body finish is ok, but there are a few scuffs and scratches in the finish here and there which isn't right for a brand new instrument of any price.
+The issue appears to be a mix of that soft plywood construction coupled with a thin finish with no resilience to everyday knocks.
 There is no body binding or decoration save for a simple white screen printed double circle around the sound hole.
 As simple as that decoration is, it is also applied slightly off centre.
 Annoying.
 The top and back are made from single pieces of laminate and the back has no curve to it.
 A pretty basic standard cheap soprano then.

 The saddle is plastic, straight and uncompensated.
-One of those cheap saddles that you know has not been shaped in anyway as you can still see the ridge from the plastic moulding machine running along the top.
+One of those cheap saddles that you know has not been shaped in any way whatsoever as you can still see the ridge from the plastic moulding machine running along the top.

-The fingerboard is made of...... what on earth is that made of??
-Amazon claim it is rosewood but it certainly isn't.
+The fingerboard is made of......hang on, what on earth is that made of??
+Amazon claim it's rosewood but it certainly isn't.
 I think it's a cheap slab of mahogany, possibly laminate that looks cheap, rough and unfinished.
 It's got an orangey colour and has an open grain that I don't like on a fingerboard.
+It looks like a piece of wood taken out of my garden fence.
 Looking at it more closely and there are quite a few indentations and gouges in the wood in various fret spaces.
 Taking a fingernail to the wood and pressing it leaves a mark.
-There is a reason why denser and harder woods are used for fingerboards and Vintage seem to have ignored that.
+You see, there is a reason why denser and harder woods are used for fingerboards and Vintage seem to have ignored that completely.
 In short I think after a night of playing this, the fingerboard is only going to look worse.
 The softness, open grain and light colour also are likely to make it a magnet for oils and dirt from fingers and I suspect this will look dirty quite quickly.
 Quite honestly - horrible.

 Set into the fingerboard are brass frets with a fairly standard 12 to the body.
 The edges are finished ok but the frets themselves look like they have seen better days (bearing in mind this is a new instrument).
 Most of them are caked in a fairly gunky looking rusty corrosion which is not really to my tastes at all.
 And surely I am not being fussy there?
 This is a BRAND NEW INSTRUMENT!
 "Would you like your ukulele frets corroded or non corroded sir?"